Jamie-Nottage/GroupSoftwareEngineering/README.md

 ## Usage

 ## Contributing
+Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning
-We use GitHub for versioning.
-For verions avaliable please see the tags on this respository.
+We use GitHub for version control.
+For verions avaliable please see the tags on this respository. --- add link to repository

 ## Authors
 This project was developed by the following students from University of Exeter: